-New Fund Risk.
-Since the Fund is new, there can be no assurance that the Fund will grow to or maintain an economically viable size.
-If a new fund were to fail to successfully implement its investment strategies or achieve its investment objectives, performance may be negatively impacted, and any resulting liquidation could create negative transaction costs for the fund and tax consequences for investors.
+Small Fund Risk.
+There can be no assurance that the Fund will grow to or maintain an economically viable size.
+While the Fund is small, the Fund may face the risk of being delisted if the Fund does not meet certain conditions of its listing exchange and any resulting liquidation could create negative transaction costs for the Fund and tax consequences for investors.